amyska/ViSat/README.md

 # ViSat
-Visualizing/proccessing satellite data
+Visualizing/proccessing satellite data.

-The aim of this project is processing and afterwards visualizing sattelite data.
+The aim of this project is processing and afterwards visualizing satelite data.